How to write a will

 Before you write your will, ask yourself these important questions:

-2. How will my estate be divvied up?
-Decide who gets what from your estate, including money from different accounts, your superannuation balance and any potential insurance benefits.
+1. How will my estate be distributed?
+Decide who gets what from your estate, including money from different accounts, your superannuation fund balance and any potential insurance benefits.

-3. How will my life insurance payout be managed?
-Keep proof of your life insurance policy somewhere your family can find it.
+2. How will my life insurance payout be managed?
+Keep proof of your life insurance policy in a location where your family can easily find it.
 If you do this, it should be relatively straightforward for them to contact your insurer claim on your life insurance policy once they have a death certificate.

-4. How can I ensure my instructions are followed?
-Ratify your will through a solicitor or Public Trustee to ensure your instructions are clear and binding.
+3. How can I ensure my instructions are followed?
+It might be worth considering having your will reviewed by a solicitor or Public Trustee to help ensure your instructions are clear and legally valid.

-5. Have I left clear, written instructions for my family?
-Aside from your will, ASIC recommends leaving clear instructions for your family to find the following important documents:1
+4. In addition to my will, have I left clear, written instructions for my family?
+Aside from your will, ASIC recommends leaving clear instructions for your family to find the following important documents:2

 • Pre-paid funeral arrangements